-eBay SEO: How to Optimize Your Listing and Boost Your Cassini Rankings
+eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

-With more than 167 million monthly visitors, eBay has the power to put your products in front of a vast number of users.
-That said, eBay’s size can also work against you—it’s easy to get lost in a sea of listings.
+With more than 183 million active buyers in 2020, eBay has the power to put your products in front of a vast number of users.
+It’s also easy to get lost in a sea of listings.
 Getting in front of your target customers requires savvy eBay SEO practices that ensure your products show up on relevant search results.

 Whether you’re just thinking of setting up your eBay store with Printful or already have one, you’ll have to figure out how to get more traffic to your product listings.
-To help you get started, we’ll look into the ins and outs of eBay search engine optimization and here’s what we’ll cover:
+To help you get started, I’ll walk you through the ins and outs of eBay search engine optimization.

 - The basics of Search Engine Optimization (SEO)